Mary Eaton: Professional theatre

-Of all of the Eatons, Mary was perhaps the most famous and the most popular.
-An exceptionally talented dancer, she earned raves in a production of Intime in Washington, DC in 1917.
+Of all of the Eatons, Mary was perhaps the most famous.
+A talented dancer, she earned raves in a production of Intime in Washington, DC in 1917.

 In 1916, she made her Broadway debut, dancing a ballet specialty in Follow Me.
 The next year, she performed in the Shubert Brothers' Over the Top with Fred and Adele Astaire.
 Throughout the 1920s, Eaton was a constant presence on Broadway, appearing in eight different productions.

 She was featured in three editions of the Ziegfeld Follies, those of 1920, 1921, and 1922.
 Eaton's trademark dance routine, which she performed in the Follies, involved a complicated sequence of pirouettes around the stage en pointe.
 Broadway impresario Florenz Ziegfeld groomed Mary Eaton as the successor to his star attraction Marilyn Miller, but as historian Richard Barrios noted, "Beautiful, blonde, and a dancer, all like Miller, Eaton could not match her predecessor's charisma."

 Film career

-Eaton also had a brief film career, appearing in two important early sound movies that were filmed at Paramount's New York studios in Astoria, Queens.
-She was the ingenue in The Cocoanuts (1929), the first film starring the Marx Brothers, and might have gone on to play similar featured roles in early talkies.
-Instead, Paramount decided to build a major feature film around her.
+Eaton also had a brief film career, appearing in two important early sound movies that were filmed at the Paramount Pictures studios in Astoria, Queens.
+She was the ingenue opposite Oscar Shaw in The Cocoanuts (1929), the first film starring the Marx Brothers.
+Eaton might have gone on to play similar featured roles in early talkies, but Paramount decided to build a major feature film around her.

 Glorifying the American Girl (1929) was to be a spectacular, all-talking extravaganza worthy of Ziegfeld (who receives screen credit), with musical pageants filmed in Technicolor.
 Paramount gave Eaton the starring role of an ambitious shopgirl who goes into show business and fights her way to the top, with little regard for her friends and colleagues.
 Eaton's singing and dancing routines, including her signature pirouette sequence, were featured, but they couldn't overcome her limited screen personality.
-Her speaking voice on film was a carefully affected, high-pitched twitter that enunciated dialogue carefully, probably a remnant of her stage training.
+Her speaking voice on film was a carefully affected, high-pitched twitter that enunciated dialogue carefully, likely a remnant of her stage training.
 Her actual speaking voice, without the affectation and in a lower, more realistic range, can be heard briefly in Glorifying the American Girl.
-The film was completed in June 1929 but Paramount executives considered it too weak to release, and shot new footage of celebrities Eddie Cantor.
-Helen Morgan, and Rudy Vallée to bolster it.
+The film was completed in June 1929, but Paramount executives considered it too weak for release.
+In hopes of bolstering the film, new footage of celebrities Eddie Cantor.
+Helen Morgan, and Rudy Vallée was shot.
 After a terrible preview, Paramount actually sneaked the film out in late 1929 to smaller towns, hoping to attract curious audiences with Broadway luster, and avoiding a New York premiere until early 1930.
 Critics panned it and audiences stayed away.
 The film's commercial failure abruptly halted Eaton's screen career.